Wednesday, October 16, 2024

 The best tours in Vicenza for a day trip

-Palladian Classic – Vicenza 1 Day Experience In Vicenza in the 16th century, a very wealthy city in its heyday, a genius architect completely changed the face of the city and the way of conceiving architecture, becoming a timeless model.
+Palladian Classic – Vicenza 1 Day Experience – In Vicenza in the 16th century, a very wealthy city in its heyday, a genius architect completely changed the face of the city and the way of conceiving architecture, becoming a timeless model.
 An itinerant tale in art and history, in which Vicenza offers itself to your eyes as a unique Renaissance gem in every glimpse.
 The only tour in the city to include the famous villa La Rotonda (on request even outside visiting hours), and Palazzo Valmarana Braga, a private heritage jewel of the Palladian Unesco Vicenza.
 Besides, purchasing the tour you can optionally use a Palladian E-Bike for free, a relaxing and pleasant way to optimize visit times, with a mileage of 15 km.

 Brescia: Lioness of Italy

-Time to Brescia from Verona by Train: ~ 35 minutes
+Travel Time from Verona to Brescia: Time to Brescia from Verona by Train: ~ 35 minutes Time to Brescia from Verona by Car: ~ 55 minutes

 This is one of the most slept on day trips from Verona.
 Brescia has a very impressive Roman heritage and it’s extensive medieval architecture makes it a city that’s visually stunning in just about every street you walk down.
 Explore the UNESCO-listed forum, a sprawling complex with temples and public spaces.
 The Santa Giulia Museum, housed in a former monastery, showcases Roman bronzes and medieval frescoes.